prameya/webdora-d8/README.md

 composer update -v
 ```

-Now you should have a Drupal install showing up on [http://localhost/](http://localhost/, "localhost") (depending on your configuration and setup).
+Now you should have a Drupal install showing up on [http://localhost/](http://localhost/, "localhost") (depending on your configuration).

 ## Deployment notes